ernoult/continualEP/README_ICLR.txt

     --device-label: selects the cuda device to run the simulation on.

     --debug-cep: activates the debugging procedure of C-EP (see Appendix ... for the pseudo-algorithm).
 Default: False.
+See Appendix F.2 for details about the debugging procedure.

     --seed: selects a specific seed (default: None).